BrowserBox/BrowserBox/README.md

 ## Major bugs

 - See the open issues, but most bugs are around interaction (such as multiple touch points) or client side quirks of browsers (like iOS Safari)

-## News
-- **July 26 2020** Merge changes from live demo into docker, npm and binaries.
-- **July 18 2020**
-  - New client web app bundling improves load speed of browser UI.
-  - Remove UI icons from .gitignore because they're no longer added on install, but instead are always in the repo.
-  - New [docker builds](https://hub.docker.com/r/dosyago/browsergapce) and [releases](https://github.com/dosyago/BrowserGap/releases/latest) incorporating these changes.
-- **July 18 2020** Bug fix on master: Remove UI icons from .gitignore because they're no longer added on install, but instead are always in the repo.
-- **July 15 2020** Run or install as global via `npx remoteview@latest` or `npm i -g remoteview@latest` (**Working!**)
-- **July 14 2020** [New Binary releases!](https://github.com/dosyago/BrowserGap/releases/latest).
-Binaries now come with default args.
-Platforms available: Mac, Win, and Nix.
-- **July 13 2020** New Docker Hub image with latest changes: [dosyago/browsergapce:2.2](https://hub.docker.com/r/dosyago/browsergapce)

 ## About